 Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 ADHD and Difficulties to Relax: FAQs (Frequently Asked Questions)

-Can people with ADHD ever relax?
+Can individuals with ADHD ever 'switch off'?